Ryan-H-STFC/NR_Analyser/README.md

 ## **Features**

 * Import and plot data
-* Compare spectra with the ability to hide and show different spectra within the plot
 * Provide automated peak detection feature for quick analysis upon importing of data or selecting data
-* Edit peak limits
+* Edit peak limits invidually or choose from a blanket algorithm using nearest zero derivative, or elbow point (recommended).
 * Provide further information about a singular peak selected from a spectrum
+* Create compounds of varying compositions
-* Save and export plots
+* Save and export data from plots
-* Be accessible and straightforward in installation and use
-* Simple search for element selection
+* Simple search for element or isotope
+* Periodic table menu to select the isotope or element of your choice
+* Changing the natural compositions of elements, and created compounds.

 Peak Integration Limit Algorithm:

-- More accurate data collection
+Using either the nearest zero derivative or, by default, the elbow point to find suitable limits of integration
 - Allowing for experiemental data to be analysed throughtout the program.
-- Changing threshold, natural abundance of elements, creating compounds, etc, will all be able to be analysed and data updated accordingly.
+- Changing threshold, natural abundance of elements, creating compounds, etc, can all be analysed and data updated accordingly.

-**Note** : You cannot alter limits or any data within this program.

 ## **Bugs to be fixed soon**

+Check the issues tab, make note on that tab if you have any bugs or ideas.

 ## **Improvements Coming Soon**

+* Improved performance with data calculations, large calculations may take up to a few minutes on slow machines.
+* Sorting of data within tables

 ## **Accessibility**

-A new colour schemes has been implemented than that seen in the picture above to provide high-contrast for those who are perhaps colour blind.
+A new colour schemes has been implemented than that seen in the picture above to provide high-contrast for those who are perhaps colour blind or otherwise visually impaired.